eletenkov/MandarinSolutionsBot/README.md

-# MandarinSolutionsBot
+# EventBot
-Allows to you receive Observium notifications right in the Telegram
+Allows to you receive notifications right in the messengers